Hendrix-CS/csci150/index.md

 # Coursework

 ## <a name="latedays">Late Policy</a>
-If a student needs an extension, the instructor must be notified by email or Microsoft Teams message by 4 pm on the day prior to the due date.
+If a student needs an extension, the instructor must be notified by email or Microsoft Teams message prior to the deadline.
 This notification email must state the duration of the requested extension.
 The instructor reserves the right to decline a request for an extension, but the intention is that most requests for extensions will be granted.

+## <a name="participation">Course Participation</a>

+* Each student should schedule and attend at least three Office Hour meetings with the instructor at some point during the semester.

-## <a name="hwqz">Homework and Quizzes</a>: 140 points
+## <a name="hwqz">Homework</a>

 <div style="text-align: center">
 <a class="btn btn-primary" href="{{ site.submission }}">